SAP-archive/cloud-sdk-android-multiuser/DOCUMENTATION.md

     Log.d(myTag, "Successfully uploaded any changes made to customer data.");
     toastAMessageFromBackground("Successfully synced all changed data.");
     ...
-    // Then, if the upload succeeds we log the user out unRegisterLogic();
 }, error -> {
     // If the upload does not succeed, we do NOT log the user out Log.d(myTag, "Error while uploading the current user store: " + error.getMessage());